antoniorodr/cronboard/README.md

 :heavy_check_mark: Delete cron jobs\
 :heavy_check_mark: View formatted last and next run times\
 :heavy_check_mark: Accepts `special expressions` like `@daily`, `@yearly`, `@monthly`, etc.\
-:heavy_check_mark: Connect to servers using SSH, using password or SSH keys
+:heavy_check_mark: Connect to servers using SSH, using password or SSH keys \
+:heavy_check_mark: Choose another user to manage cron jobs if you have the permissions to do so (`sudo`)

 ## :rocket: Technologies